-Nowadays, to extend beyond the existing ITS applications and to achieve traffic safety and reduce the environmental impact by the transportation sector, vehicle-to-vehicle (V2V), vehicle-to-infrastructure (I2V), infrastructure-to-vehicle (I2V) communications are studied.
+Nowadays, to extend beyond the existing ITS applications and to achieve traffic safety and reduce the environmental impact by the transportation sector, vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I) communications are studied.
 According to this progress, ITU-R WP5A has developed report on advanced ITS radiocommunications [8].
 In the report, legacy ITS and advanced ITS are classified by its technical characteristics as shown in table 8.
 Wireless Access in Vehicular Environments (WAVE), Continuous Access for Land Mobiles (CALM) and LTE based V2X (LTE-V2X) technologies could be inclusive in advanced ITS category.

-3GPP is actively developing the specifications to enable the use of LTE mobile networks to provide connectivity between vehicles, roadside infrastructure and the people inside and around the connected vehicles.
-The feasibility studies on LTE-based communication have been recently completed and published in Technical Reports.
-Vehicle-to-vehicle (V2V), vehicle-to-people (V2P), and vehicle-to-infrastructure (V2I) use cases and system requirements are identified in.
-Operational scenarios, evaluation methodologies and required radio access enhancements are identified in.
-Work has started in the relevant working groups to specify the vehicle-to-everything (V2X) system and radio access requirements, where both PC5 (device-to-device direct link) and Uu (link between base station and device) are included, in 3GPP Release 14.
+Advanced ITS is also supported by 3GPP technologies and worldwide standards.
+3GPP has developed standard specifications to enable the use of LTE mobile networks to provide connectivity between vehicles, roadside infrastructure and the people inside and around the connected vehicles, i.e. targeting all main V2X use cases and system requirements: Vehicle-to-vehicle (V2V), vehicle-to-pedestrian (V2P), and vehicle-to-infrastructure (V2I).
+The work item “Support for V2V services based on LTE sidelink” was completed in September 2016.
+The work item “LTE-based V2X services” has been completed in March 2017 within the 3GPP Release14 timeframe (to be frozen in June 2017).

+3GPP Release 14 LTE-V2X specifies the vehicle-to-everything (V2X) system and radio access requirements, where both PC5 (device-to-device direct link) and Uu (link between base station and device) are included, supporting transmission in existing mobile allocations up to 6 GHz (e.g. the ITS 5.9 GHz band).
+Direct communication without network assistance is also supported, as shown in Figure 7.